 - Keep Feeding The Mechanical Auger Into The Water Pipe

 Keep feeding the drill until you encounter any solid material or resistance.
-Give back and forth strokes to the drill or pull and push it to make the clogs come apart.
-Continue forcing the drill into the pipeline until the septic tank clogs break apart and the water moves through the septic tank pipe normally.
+Give back-and-forth strokes to the drill or pull and push it to make the clogs come apart.
+Continue forcing the drill into the pipeline until the septic tank clogs break apart and the water normally moves through the pipe.

 If the clog is removed, the water flow will start from the pipe even when you have to drill inside it.
 But if you cannot unclog the pipe with the current mechanical auger, try another one of a longer size that can reach deeper inside the septic tank pipe.